The History of Chewing Gum

 What about sugar-free gum?

 Studies have shown that sugar-free chewing gum is actually good for your teeth.
 When you chew, saliva is produced that helps to wash away food particles.
 In fact, saliva is your body’s first natural defense against the bacteria in your mouth.
 Further, some sugar free gum is made with a natural sugar substitute called xylitol that has been shown to reduce cavities and protect teeth.
 Even with xylitol, however, chewing gum can never replace brushing and flossing.
 Sugar-free gum can be a good alternative for people who love to chew gum but also want to protect their teeth.
-If you have an more questions, talk to your pediatric dentist today!
+If you have an more questions, talk to your pediatric dentist in Katy today!